microsoft/containers-toolkit/docs/About/Install-ContainerTools.md

 ## DESCRIPTION

-Downloads container tool (Containerd, Buildkit, and Nerdctl) asynchronously and installs them at the specified location.
+Downloads container tool (Containerd, BuildKit, and nerdctl) asynchronously and installs them at the specified location.

 ## EXAMPLES

 ### Example 1: Using defaults

-Install the latest versions of Containerd, Buildkit, and Nerdctl at the default path
+Install the latest versions of Containerd, BuildKit, and nerdctl at the default path

 ```powershell
 PS C:\> Install-ContainerTools
 ```

-### Example 2: Download Containerd version 1.6.8 and default Nerdctl and Buildkit versions
+### Example 2: Download Containerd version 1.6.8 and default nerdctl and BuildKit versions

-Download Containerd version 1.6.8 and default Nerdctl and Buildkit versions
+Download Containerd version 1.6.8 and default nerdctl and BuildKit versions

 ```powershell
 PS C:\> Install-ContainerTools -ContainerDVersion 1.6.8